Joel Tomkins

+On 21 May 2025, Tomkins took over as interim coach of Catalans, following Steve McNamara's exit earlier that day.

 Background

 Tomkins was born in Warrington, Cheshire, England, but he was raised in Wigan, Greater Manchester, England.

 He is the eldest brother of Sam Tomkins and Logan Tomkins, who also both played rugby league.

-Rugby league career
+Club career

 Early career

 Tomkins is a former St. John Fisher player, where he played in the Wigan Warriors' Academy at under-18's level in 2003.
 He was selected for the 2004 Academy Origin Series.
 Joel was one of the most highly rated talents in the Wigan Warriors' Academy.